What is a Special Opportunity Area?

 The SOAs include:

-- Crow Creek SOA, located in Jackson County.
-Crow Creek will offer waterfowl hunting on select dates throughout the season for a permit holder and three guests.
+- Crow Creek (400 acres), located in Jackson County offers adult archery deer hunting for a permit holder and one guest and waterfowl hunting on select dates throughout the season for a permit holder and four guests.

-- Cedar Creek SOA in Dallas County and Uchee Creek SOA in Russell County will offer deer and turkey hunting on selected dates throughout those seasons for the permit holder and one guest.
+- Cedar Creek (6400 acres) and Portland Landing (8700 acres) in Dallas County and Uchee Creek (4735 acres) in Russell County offers deer, small game and turkey hunting on selected dates throughout those seasons for the permit holder and one guest(s).